woaproject/parity-orchestrator/README.md

 In some cases, it is useful to see if Parity Orchestrator is doing anything.
 It's typically logging "Polling announcements" into a trace log, which is normally disabled.
 For that reason, there's `reveal_trace_every_secs` configuration parameter.
 It will show this log statement every 10 seconds by default.
 Setting it to 0 will disable it.

+Orchestrator also keeps a log of enodes it added (format: "iso8601 enode" lines), configured with `orchestrator_additions_file` configuration parameter ("parity-orchestrator-nodes" by default)